mongodb/atlas-cli-plugin-kubernetes/.github/pull_request_template.md

 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] I have added any necessary documentation in document requirements section listed in [CONTRIBUTING.md](https://github.com/mongodb/atlas-cli-plugin-kubernetes/blob/master/CONTRIBUTING.md) (if appropriate)
 - [ ] I have addressed the @mongodb/docs-cloud-team comments (if appropriate)
-- [ ] I have updated [test/README.md](https://github.com/mongodb/mongodb-atlas-cli/blob/master/test/README.md) (if an e2e test has been added)
 - [ ] I have run `make fmt` and formatted my code

 ## Further comments